-The Macau Government may redeem the Concession Contract by providing us at least 1 year prior notice starting from 2030.
-In the event the Macau Government exercises this redemption right, MGM Grand Paradise is entitled to fair compensation or indemnity.
-The amount of such compensation or indemnity will be determined based on the amount of gaming and non-gaming revenue generated by MGM Grand Paradise, excluding the convention and exhibition facilities, during the taxable year prior to the redemption, before deducting interest, depreciation and amortization, multiplied by the number of remaining years before expiration of the Concession Contract.
+Beginning on January 1, 2030, the Macau Government may redeem the Concession by providing us at least one year prior notice and by paying fair compensation or indemnity.
+In the event the Macau Government exercises this redemption right, MGM Grand Paradise is entitled to reasonable and fair damages or indemnity.
+Pursuant to the concession contract, the amount of such compensation or indemnity shall correspond to the benefits that MGM Grand Paradise no longer receives as a result of the redemption from the projects included in the investment plan under the concession contract.
+With regards to construction investments, the compensation shall correspond to the income generated by such construction investments in the previous year before deduction of interest, depreciation and amortization, and multiplied by the number of remaining years until the end of the term of the Concession Contract.